rstudio/shiny/_includes/tutorial/client-data.md

 ### Viewing all available values in clientData

-The values in `clientData` will depend to some extent on the outputs.
+The values in `session$clientData` will depend to some extent on the outputs.
 For example, a plot output object will report its height, width, and hidden status.
-The app below has a plot output, and displays all the values in `clientData`:
+The app below has a plot output, and displays all the values in `session$clientData`:

 {% highlight r %}
-shinyServer(function(input, output, clientData) {
+shinyServer(function(input, output, session) {
+  # Store in a convenience variable
+  cdata <- session$clientData

-  # Values from clientData returned as text
+  # Values from cdata returned as text
   output$clientdataText <- renderText({
-    cnames <- names(clientData)
+    cnames <- names(cdata)

     allvalues <- lapply(cnames, function(name) {
-      paste(name, clientData[[name]], sep=" = ")
+      paste(name, cdata[[name]], sep=" = ")
     })
     paste(allvalues, collapse = "\n")
   })